SOPRAFS20Group19/SOPRA_FS20_Group19_Client/README.md

  ![Bildschirmfoto 2020-05-17 um 00 52 52](https://user-images.githubusercontent.com/45396540/82131756-e6417100-97d8-11ea-9aff-df5728be28d9.png)

 # KNOW YOUR CITY
+Take a look at the current running version of the application [here](https://sopra-fs20-group-19-client.herokuapp.com/map).

-A SoPra Project at the University of Zurich in FS20.
+This is a SoPra Project from Students at the University of Zurich, realized in FS20.

 ## Introduction